CD200

 OX-2 membrane glycoprotein, also named CD200 (Cluster of Differentiation 200) is a human protein encoded by the gene.
 In humans, the CD200 gene is located on chromosome 3 in proximity to genes encoding the other B7 proteins CD80/CD86.
 In mice, the CD200 gene is located on chromosome 16.

 The protein encoded by this gene is a type-1 membrane glycoprotein, which contains two IgSF immunoglobulin domains, transmembrane region and a 19 amino acid long cytoplasmatic domain.
 CD 200 belongs to the immunoglobulin superfamily, particularly belongs to the B7 receptor family.

 Expression

 CD200 is expressed on dendritic cells, activated B lymphocytes, activated T lymphocytes, thymocytes, endothelial cells, neurons and osteoblast precursors.
-Moreover, CD200 is expressed on various types of human cancer cells including hairy cell leukemia, acute myeloid leukemia, chronic lymphocytic leukemia, malignant melanoma, multiple myeloma, testicular cancer, renal carcinoma, colon carcinoma and glioblastoma multiforme.
+Moreover, CD200 is expressed on various types of human cancer cells including hairy cell leukemia, acute myeloid leukemia, chronic lymphocytic leukemia, melanoma, multiple myeloma, testicular cancer, renal carcinoma, colon carcinoma and glioblastoma multiforme.

 In innate immunity, cellular CD200 expression is induced upon TLR and NLR activation.

 At the transcriptional level, CD200 expression is regulated by C/EBP-β.
 It has been shown that CD200 expression is induced by IFN-γ and TNF-α in a NF-kappaB-, STAT1- and IRF-1-dependent manner.